iron-io/iron_worker_ruby_ng/README.md

 code.remote_build_command('curl http://www.kernel.org/pub/linux/kernel/v3.0/linux-3.4.6.tar.bz2 -o linux-3.4.6.tar.bz2 && tar xf linux-3.4.6.tar.bz2')
 ```

+### full_remote_build(activate)

+If set to true, activates full remote build mode.
+In this mode iron_worker will try to resolve as much things as possible at build step.
+For example, all gems will be installed at build step, which will allow you to use gems with native extensions.

 ### run()

 Runs code package on your local box.
 Can be useful for testing.